sraaphorst/de-bruijn-sequences/README.md

   * The out degree of each vertex is the same as its in degree.
   * The digraph forms a strongly connected component (there is always a path between any two vertices).
 This is done with [Kosaraju's algorithm](https://en.wikipedia.org/wiki/Kosaraju%27s_algorithm).
 * Then an Eulerian circuit is found using [Hierholzer's Algorithm](https://en.wikipedia.org/wiki/Eulerian_path).
-* The final cycle is normalized (any trailing zero is moved to the beginning) and checked for coverage.
+* The final cycle is checked for coverage and then output.